calculix/cae/README.md

 - CalculiX 2.17.1.
 Linux version of CGX has 'cmap' command and [custom colormaps](https://github.com/calculix/cgx/releases/tag/v2.17.cmap): classic, viridis, inferno and turbo.
 Switch colormaps from menu CGX.
 - Significantly improved INP importer algorithm.
 Now parser supports keyword line continuation.
 Tested on over 20 000 INP files, including Abaqus models.
 - New checker module.
 Checks are called on the application start.
 OS name, Python version, CAE version and default web browser are logged.
 Requirements are installed automatically via pip.
-- Significantly improved window connectivity (master/slave).
-- Improved robustness - now almost all python modules have a test method.
+Statrup checks could be switched off from the settings.
 - Refactored logging system.
 Now it is a new dedicated module.
+- Significantly improved window connectivity (master/slave).
+- Improved robustness - now almost every module has a test.
+Test system uses 'unittest' standard library.
-- Simplified code to omit redundant arguments passing between modules.
+- Simplified code to omit redundant arguments passing between objects.
+Class instances are created directly in modules and imported to any other module.
 - Using external python packages *ccx2paraview* and *unv2ccx* as required dependacies.
 - Added buttons to select paths in Settings dialog.
 - cae.bat and sae.sh - run source code